arikon/mocha-istanbul/README.md

 ### options.print

 Type: `String`

 Default Value: `false`

 The type of report to print to console.
 Can be one of 'summary', 'detail', 'both', or 'none'.
+By

-By default, Istanbul will print the 'summary' report.
+Default, Istanbul will print the 'summary' report.

 ### options.check.statements

 Type: `Number`

 Default Value: `false`

 Number of statements threshold to consider the coverage valid